femiijatoye-bit/femiijatoye-bit/README.md

 ## 👋 About Me

-Welcome to my portfolio.

-I'm a CompTIA Security+ certified IT and cybersecurity enthusiast with hands-on experience in cloud security, SIEM monitoring, Active Directory administration, network troubleshooting, and security investigations.
+I'm a CompTIA Security+ certified IT support and cybersecurity professional with hands-on experience in cloud technologies, system administration, SIEM monitoring, network troubleshooting, and security investigations.

-This repository contains practical labs and projects designed to simulate real-world IT support, help desk, system administration, and SOC analyst workflows.
+This portfolio showcases practical labs and projects designed to simulate real-world help desk, IT support, system administration, and security operations workflows.

-My goal is to build technical skills in infrastructure, security operations, and incident response while gaining experience with the tools used in modern enterprise environments.
+My goal is to continue building expertise in infrastructure, cloud security, and incident response while gaining experience with the technologies used in modern enterprise environments.

 ---

-## 🔍 Portfolio Overview
+# 🔍 What You’ll Find Here

 This repository contains hands-on labs covering: